Xcliu/WEB_SERVER/README.md

 * The exception handling will be added

-* The multithread feature will be realized by OpenMp or the c++ thread API
+* The multithread feature will be realized c++11 thread API